Learn more about Hill.

 Individual tutoring is $75 per hour and small-group tutoring is $50 per hour.

 The half-day program is designed to enable students to receive small group, intensive remediation for a portion of each day at Hill, while continuing to benefit from the programs at a traditional base school.
 Students are able to maintain interactions with friends and take advantage of enrichment activities, athletics, and content courses at their base school.
 This model also allows for a thoughtful transition to the base school on a full-time basis as they will have had the coaching and support for applying the academic, executive function, and advocacy skills learned at Hill to other contexts and settings.

-Hill students attend over seventy different base schools in the area, spanning over 5 counties.
+Hill students attend over 70 different base schools in the area, spanning over various school districts including Durham, Wake, Orange, Chatham, and Chapel Hill – Carrboro City Schools.
 On average, 65% of our students attend public schools and 35% attend independent or home schools.

 CEUs are awarded for all professional development offered at Hill Learning Center.
 A pre- and post-workshop activity is required for all workshops so that CEUs can be awarded in even increments.
 For example: You will be asked to complete a pre-workshop activity prior to attending the workshop.
 You attend the workshop for seven hours.
 You will be asked to complete a post-workshop follow-up activity.
 After your follow-up activity is reviewed and approved, you will be emailed a full 1.0 CEU for your participation in the workshop.